r0hitm/devavatar/src/content/blog/devlog-devavatar-2-rebuild-complete.md

 9. Minor layout changes on the posts
 10. Added mdx support + setup preprocessing to add nofollow noreferrer to all links that direct outside of devavatar
 11. Using tailwind v4 now
+12. New Open-graph images
+13. Scroll to top floating button (See your bottom-right edge).

 The old repo for devavatar has been archived now.
 There are a couple more things that I want to add so keep an eye out for that!
 All in all, I'm pretty happy with how this turned out to be!